Next Time: 2012-2014: Na krajot na denot

 The band's second studio album Na krajot na denot (At the End of the Day) was released in 2012.
 In March 2012, Next Time started filming the music video for the song "Lice od raj" (A Face of Paradise) under Tomato produkcija.
 Filming took place several days at several locations in Skopje, including a private apartment in Karpoš 4, the town square in Skopje and Triumph Arch.
 It showed an urban story starring model Angela Popovska from Models IN in her music video debut.

 After the release of their second album, the duo made a hiatus from the music industry.

 The summer of 2018 saw the duo perform at the "Edna ljubov" (One Love) music festival held in North Macedonia and Bulgaria; they gave eight concerts in Skopje, Sofija, Bansko, Strumica, Varna, Ruse, Kavadarci and Stara Zagora several of which were their first-ever performances.

 2022-present: Majka and performances

 In 2022, the band released the album Majka which they had worked on for eight years.
 In 2023, the duo held their first concert tour in Australia.

 In the spring of 2024, the band embarked on a tour in Australia, visiting cities Sydney, Wollongong, Gold Coast, Melbourne and Perth.

+On 21 October 2025, the duo released a minute-long video to their social media of how they are playing on the guitars and singing the Macedonian children song "Vo svetot na bajkite" (In the World of Fairytales) in a home setting.